 – Alan K. Simpson

-Gabriela Weglowska is a consultant, coach and trainer for Cultural Intelligence (CQ) and The Advantage soft skills.
+Gabriela Weglowska is an Intercultural Skills Consultant at Learnlight, as well as a coach and trainer for Cultural Intelligence (CQ) and The Advantage soft skills.
 While working in many multicultural teams, she noticed that to be successful, one needs to develop CQ and a range of soft skills that support intercultural relations.
 She is therefore determined to inspire intercultural and soft skills learning amongst global professionals.

 Part 3 of this four-part blog series will be here next Tuesday.